 * What is the volume of sedimentary rock on Earth?
 200 million cubic miles!
 Or maybe not.
 It seems that the scientific literature does not present an easily discoverable estimate in answer to this question.
 So at quora.com Bob offers this:

 200 million cubic miles of sediments might be in the ballpark.
-According to the sources in these links:
+To arrive at that volume, consider the sources in these links:

 - Thus continental sedimentary rock may be about 208 million cubic miles.